 Humanofort Embryonic Peptides

-Informative report concerning the clinical experiment on oligopeptides peptides with the Humanofort product.
+Humanofort Embryonic Peptides Informative report concerning the clinical experiment on oligopeptides with the Humanofort product.

 From the beginning, we draw attention to those who might be concerned that the oligopeptides contained in the Humanofort should not be confused with synthetic medicines or with the different food products on the market (eggs powder).

-THE SCOPE OF OUR RESEARCH is to demonstrate that the oligopeptides-therapy can be updated by means of modern techniques.
-The scientific researches performed during the last years demonstrated the stimulating effect of the stem cells and growth factors, as regulators of metabolic processes in organisms, – inducers of the adjustment.
+THE SCOPE OF OUR RESEARCH is to demonstrate that oligopeptides-therapy can be updated by means of modern techniques.
+The scientific research performed during the last years demonstrated the stimulating effect of stem cells and growth factors, as regulators of metabolic processes in organisms, – inducers of the adjustment.

 Humanofort was homologated in Romania as a nutritive supplement.
 Humanofort has being distributed 24 years ago on the American market.
 No claims were received during this period from the consumers’ part.